Aeshaa/starter-hugo-academic/content/project/Bechdel/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Bechdel Test: Female Representation in Movies"
-summary: " Analyzing the imbalance of gender potrayal in films - and the surprising number of movies that do not make it to the cut! "
+summary: " Analyzing the imbalance of gender potrayal in films - and the surprising number of movies that do not make the cut! "
 authors: []
 tags:
   - Projects